eXascaleInfolab/GenConvMI/README.md

 ## Executable

-The standalone program uses files in a simple format.
-For example:
+The standalone program uses files in CNL format:

 ```
 # The comments start with '#' like this line